-- Roll one sheet of puff pastry into a 14” circle.
+- Working on a lightly floured surface, roll one sheet of puff pastry into a 14” circle.
 Press puff pastry into bottom and sides of the prepared pan.

 - Pour spinach mixture into pan.
 Using a spoon, carefully make 5 holes in the spinach mixture.
 Crack one egg into each of the holes.

-- Roll second sheet of puff pastry into a 9” circle.
+- Roll second sheet of puff pastry into a 9-inch circle.
 Lay puff pastry over the spinach mixture and pinch edges of puff pastry together to crimp and seal the pie.

-- Using the back of a knife, score the top of the dough lightly over each of the 5 eggs.
+- Using the back of a knife, cut slits in the top of the dough over each of the 5 eggs.
 (Note: The score marks will both serve as steam vents as well as a guide for where to slice the pie so that you cut the eggs in half.)

-- Using a small bowl, lightly beat the remaining egg and brush mixture on top of the pie.
-(Note: The entire egg will not be used.)
+- Using a small bowl, lightly beat the remaining egg for 1 tablespoon of water; brush egg wash on top of the pie.
+(Note: The entire egg wash will not be used.)